dialogic-godot/dialogic/README.md

     - Added a warning for `Choice` events on the root level of indentation
     - Disabled unfinished events
     - The Change Timeline event tells you your current timeline (this is for going back to the start)
+    - New `Close Dialog` event.
+This event closes the dialog whenever it is called.

 ### v0.7 - Looking good